 What Can You Do?

 For profitable farming, it is sensible that you get your soil tested before you cultivate the crop.
 Ensure that you test for potassium sulfate, elemental sulfur, and rock phosphate levels at the least.
-It is to ensure that these are not extremely high, which require abating before you plant them.
+It is to ensure that these are not extremely high, which requires abating before you plant them.

 If you want the most dependable readings, you should perform soil tests either by the end of autumn or early in spring.
 Moreover, the growing sequence for hemp is about 108 to 120 days.
 During this period, the growing conditions should remain relatively stable and constant.